|Women's Soccer Links|

 Senior Christine Nairn became just the seventh Nittany Lion to finish as a finalist for the prestigous Missouri Athletic Club's Hermann Trophy in 2012 under Walsh's tutelage while junior Maya Hayes was named a semifinalist for the award.

 Walsh's success was recognized at the conference and national level as she earned Big Ten Coach of the Year and NSCAA National Coach of the Year honors.

-Ann Cook:Ann Cook is entering her sixth season with the Nittany Lions after helping guide them to their 14th-straight Big Ten title, a women's athletic record in the conference.
-This will also be the sixth season Cook will be coaching under former teammate and friend Erica Walsh.
-The two combined for many wins on the field at William & Mary and have already shown their prowess on the sidelines together as they led the squad to four consecutive Big Ten titles.
+Ann Cook:Ann Cook is entering her eighth season with the Nittany Lions in 2014.
+This will also be the eighth season that Cook will be coaching under former teammate and friend Erica Walsh.
+The two combined for many wins on the field at William & Mary and have already shown their prowess on the sidelines together, as they led the squad to six consecutive Big Ten titles.

 For the eighth consecutive year, in 2014, Cook traveled to Central America with an organization called Soccer Without Borders.
 The organization focuses on using soccer as a tool for youth development around the world.
 The exchange team has coached nearly 800 girls, trained more than 45 coaches and, in 2013, played two friendly matches against the Nicaraguan Women's National Team.

 Prior to PSU, Cook was an assistant coach at Nebraska for two seasons.
 Cook was responsible for numerous tasks while at Nebraska including individual and team training, recruiting, video analysis and scheduling.
 She also worked closely as the staff's liaison to the Huskers' athletic support staff.

 Tim Wassel: Tim Wassell returns Penn State for his fifth season in 2014.
 With the Nittany Lions, he is the primary recruiter and focuses on the team's goalkeepers.